ANS is committed to advancing, fostering, and promoting the development and application of nuclear sciences and technologies to benefit society.

 A Message from the Honors and Awards Chair

-Nominations for the 2021 Winter Meeting Awards are now being accepted.
-Anyone can make a nomination. however, nominations from Division Executive Committees are especially solicited since ANS division leaders are often in an ideal position to evaluate the contributions of potential nominees.
+Nominations for the 2024 Annual Conference awards are now being accepted.
+Anyone can submit a nomination however, nominations from Division Executive Committees are especially solicited since ANS division leaders are often in an ideal position to evaluate the contributions of potential nominees.
 Self-nomination is not permitted.

 We urge you to submit a nomination if you know a deserving professional who is eligible and qualified in one of the fields served by the Society.
 Your nomination of highly qualified individuals is the key step in recognizing their contributions and ensuring that the ANS Honors and Awards program is aware of their achievements.